You have worked so hard to finally acquire your parcel of land.

 Worried about this happening to you?
-Read on and check out these nifty tips in making sure a title is clean.
+Read on and check out these nifty tips in the making sure a title is clean.

 Physical appearance can be very telling when it comes to an original title, in this case, the type of paper matters.
 Only the Bangko Sentral ng Pilipinas (BSP) is authorized for printing judiciary forms utilized for property titles.
 To ensure you have an original title, check the quality of the paper.
 It should be composed of fifty percent cotton and fifty percent chemical wood pulp.
 Security features you should look out for are the following: